The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 If you have baby guinea pig (under 6 months old), try to supplement with alfalfa hay to supplement their growth.

-Click to watch two episodes of videos covering vegetable meal plan
+Click to watch two episodes of videos covering vegetable guinea pig diet plan

 Why Do Guinea Pigs Need Vegetables?